honeynet/honeynet.org/content/blog/2024/01/30/image-sample/index.md

 Technically we are not creating an image but embedding an arbitrary file.
 The `!` distinguishes between a link and an embedded file.

 ![alt text](logo.webp "hover text")

+Alternatively we could modify the layout of a blog post and introduce a "banner" image via front matter.